IMPORTANT NOTICE TO ATHLETES AND PARENTS OF ATHLETES ATTENDING A WGC SKI RACE CLUB TRAINING SESSION!

 The club has public liability insurance cover with Snowsport England, however there is no insurance cover for personal accident.
 Should you have an accident, of any description whatsoever whilst taking part in any adventurous activity with us, you will not be insured through the club.
 If you wish to be insured you must obtain your own personal accident and injury insurance BEFORE taking part in any activity.

-You accept that you, or anybody acting on your behalf (to include your relatives and/or your beneficiaries), will not make or attempt to make any claim against us should accident, injury or death occur.
+You accept that you, or anybody acting on your behalf (to include your relatives and/or your beneficiaries), will not make or attempt to make any claim against the club should accident, injury or death occur.

-We accept no liability for any injury, loss or damage caused to persons or possessions whilst on the Gosling Sports Park, to include the car park and other facility areas.
+We accept no liability for any injury, loss or damage caused to persons or possessions whilst on the Gosling Sports Park, including the car park and other facility areas.

 For any urgent enquiries, Email: [email protected] / 07771 762353

-Bibs will be available upon arrival at the venue, and should be worn throughout the evening even when not on the slope, to help identify which competitors are in which groups.
+Bibs will be available upon arrival at the venue, and should be worn throughout the event even when not on the slope,

 There will be no opportunity to service skis between runs or anywhere on site.
 All skis should be prepared prior to arrival.